open-kitchen/open-kitchen/README.md

 ## Inventory System

-The entire system is built on the idea of having a map of portion containers.
+The entire system is built on the idea of a grid map which contains columns of portions.
 Making a grid of squares and each position in the grid holds a container.

 Each container can hold upto 20 portions.